Italy Citizenship by Descent

 Our Team

-For us, Lexidy is a way of life and what excites us the most is to be able to deliver the happiness and satisfaction of a successful Process.
-We want to help you achieve your goals and dreams, whether it’s Italian citizenship or simply moving to Italy.
+For us, Lexidy is a way of life and what excites us the most is to be able to deliver the happiness and satisfaction of a successful immigration process.
+We want to help you achieve your goals and dreams, whether it’s residence in Italy or simply an investment.